tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/智能分层存储简介_intl_en.md

 You can perform the following steps to store your object in the INTELLIGENT TIERING storage class:

 1. On the bucket configuration page, enable INTELLIGENT TIERING.
-For more information on the process of enabling INTELLIGENT TIERING, please see [Setting INTELLIGENT TIERING](https://intl.cloud.tencent.com/document/product/436/38306).
+For more information on the process of enabling INTELLIGENT TIERING, see [Setting INTELLIGENT TIERING](https://intl.cloud.tencent.com/document/product/436/38306).
 2. Upload a file and specify the storage class during the upload.
-For more information about how to upload a file, please see [Uploading Objects](https://intl.cloud.tencent.com/document/product/436/13321).
+For more information about how to upload a file, see [Uploading Objects](https://intl.cloud.tencent.com/document/product/436/13321).

 > !Once INTELLIGENT TIERING is enabled for a bucket, it cannot be disabled.